ChrisOmni/Figma-Site-Statique-HTML-CSS/README.md

 # Web Page Zebb

-this is a web page for the institution Zebb, following the design called "Dev - Site Statique" on the Figma.
+this is a web page for the institution Zebb, following the design called "Dev - Site Statique" on the site called Figma.

 ## Content